 9. Singapore is one of only three surviving city-states in the world

-Singapore doesn’t have a capital, since it’s a city-state – a country that is literally just a city.
-The other two are San Marino, since it’s just a city, and the Vatican City (the clue’s in the name).
-Others, like Dubai, claim the title of city-state but they just don’t cut the mustard.
+Singapore doesn’t have a capital since it’s a city-state – a country that is literally just a city.
+The other two are San Marino since it’s just a city and the Vatican City (the clue’s in the name).
+Others, like Dubai, claim the title of the city-state, but they just don’t cut the mustard.

 10. The entire national anthem is printed on the back of the S$1000 note in microprint